sopanshewale/python-datascience/docker-tutorial/README.md

 # Docker Tutorial

-This is very short tutorial to get started with Docker & Start Coding for this Python Course
+This is very short tutorial to get started with Docker and Start Coding using Python Programming.
+This Tutorial is documented only for the purpose of current course.

 ## What is Container?